This is the "77th Thevara

 Kooththan.
 96 sheep/goats were gifted to this temple.

-Koparakesarivarman (Uthama Chozhan )'s 12th-year reign inscription records the endowment of Thirumanjanam water of 15 kalam, channeled (Mel Paruthi Vaikkal) from the river Kaveri, for which 3 makani lands were donated to the temple after
+Koparakesarivarman (Uthama Chozhan )'s 12th-year reign inscription records the endowment of the Thirumanjanam water of 15 kalam, channelled (Mel Paruthi Vaikkal) from the river Kaveri, for which 3 makani lands were donated to the temple after

 purchasing from two people.
 Vadakarai Nattu Videl Vidugu Devi Chaturvedi